 The Art of Interviewing

 Throughout its history, ExecuProv has continually added various communication skills classes to its curriculum along the way.
-2013 was no exception!
-As the company approaches its 30-year anniversary in communication skills training, it now offers yet another course: The Art of Interviewing.
+As the company celebrates its 36-year anniversary in communication skills training, it now offers yet another course: The Art of Interviewing.
 This class is offered from two vantage points: That of the interviewee and that of the interviewer—the person looking for that “right” candidate.

-True to form in its innovative approach, and with a bent for sharing some of the same wonderful “inside secrets” of those used by entertainment types, Cherie Kerr has fashioned this course with tips from those who audition for parts and those who cast them.
+True to form with her innovative approach, and with a bent for sharing some of the same wonderful “inside secrets” of those used by entertainment types, Cherie Kerr has fashioned this course with tips from those who audition for parts and those who cast them.

 Whatever you have learned, or thought you knew about interviewing, this class will open your eyes to some fascinating “tricks” for either landing that job or identifying that ideal candidate.